-Deep purple in color and made from dried corn, non-alcoholic chicha morada (“purple beverage”) is undisputed as Peru´s iconic refreshing drink.
-Of humble Andean origins (and rich in antioxidants), it is consumed nowadays by people of all social classes and in almost all contexts in that country, from a quick drink-on-the-run at a market stall to an elegant state dinner.
-The flavor is slightly rustic, mildly sweet, and surprisingly invigorating due to the spices used in its preparation.
+Deep purple in color and made from dried corn, nonalcoholic chicha morada—"purple beverage"—is undisputed as Peru's iconic refreshing drink.
+Of humble Andean origins and rich in antioxidants, it is consumed nowadays by people of all social classes and in almost all contexts in that country, from a quick drink-on-the-run at a market stall to an elegant state dinner.
+The flavor of this purple corn drink is slightly rustic, mildly sweet, and surprisingly invigorating due to the spices used in its preparation.

-Nowadays it is easy to find bottled chicha morada and/or powered mixes for preparing the drink in U.S. supermarkets in areas that have substantial populations of people of Peruvian descent (and there´s always the Internet for those in other geographic locations).
-Making it from scratch, however, is much more satisfying -- not to mention economical -- and will make your house smell heavenly.
+Nowadays, it is easy to find bottled chicha morada or powdered mixes in U.S. supermarkets, particularly in areas with a substantial population of people of Peruvian descent—if not, you might find it online.
+Making it from scratch, however, is much more satisfying—not to mention economical—and will make your house smell heavenly.
 Prepare it plain from this basic recipe, then change it up next time with one of the variations mentioned below.
-You´ll be glad you did!
+You'll be glad you did.

 Remove the pot from the heat and allow it to cool down until safe to handle.
 Strain the liquid through a fine strainer into a pitcher, setting aside (not discarding) the solids.
 Add the sugar to the liquid and stir until it is completely dissolved.
 Taste, adding more sugar if desired, though this beverage is most refreshing when it is not overly sweet.

-Chill the chicha.
-Note: At this point, you can make another batch of the beverage, if desired, by adding more water to the pot with the reserved solids and repeating the entire process.
-When you see that nearly all of the grains of corn have broken open slightly, you will know that the corn has given up all of its flavor; until then, it can be reused in this way.
+Chill the chicha for 3 hours in the fridge.
+At this point, you can make another batch of the beverage, if desired, by adding more water to the pot with the reserved solids and repeating the entire process.
+When you see that nearly all of the grains of corn have broken open slightly, you will know that the corn has given up all of its flavors; until then, it can be reused in this way.

-Don´t hesitate to switch out the sweeteners in your chicha morada.
-Make it a little more rustic by using brown sugar instead of white, or go full Peruvian and use chancaca (unprocessed cane sugar known as piloncillo, tapa de dulce, raspadura, or panela in some other Spanish-speaking countries).
+- Don't hesitate to switch out the sweeteners in your chicha morada.
+Make it a little more rustic by using brown sugar instead of white, or go full Peruvian and use chancaca (unprocessed cane sugar known as piloncillo, tapa de dulce, rapadura, or panela in some other Spanish-speaking countries).
 Need fewer calories?
 Try your favorite artificial sweetener.